Vaccine: COVID-19

 If you are pregnant or were recently pregnant, you are more likely to get very sick from COVID-19 compared to people who are not pregnant.
 If you have COVID-19 during pregnancy, you are at increased risk of complications that can affect your pregnancy and developing baby.

 Vaccination during pregnancy allows mother’s antibodies to pass on to the newborn.
 Getting a COVID-19 vaccine can help protect you and your baby from serious health problems from COVID-19.
-COVID-19 vaccination during pregnancy is safe and effective and are not associated with fertility problems in any one.
+COVID-19 vaccination during pregnancy is safe and effective and are not associated with fertility problems in anyone.

 Fact sheet for people who are pregnant or who may want to get pregnant in the future.

-Updated 9/20/23
+Updated 9/18/24

 If you are moderately or severely immunocompromised (have a weakened immune system), you are at increased risk of severe COVID-19 illness and death.
 Your immune response to COVID-19 vaccination may not be as strong as in people who are not immunocompromised.
 People 6 months and older that are moderately or severely immunocompromised require more doses than recommended for the general population.
-They should work with their health care provider to make sure they stay up to date with COVID-19 vaccination, including getting the 2023-2024 vaccine formulation.
+You should talk with your health care provider about any medical condition and what vaccine doses you need.
+For more information visit CDC: COVID-19 Vaccines for Moderately to Severely Immunocompromised People.

-If you recently had COVID-19, you still need to stay up to date with your vaccines, but consider delaying your next vaccine dose by three months from when your symptoms started or, if you had no symptoms, when you first received a positive test.
+If you recently had COVID-19, you still need to stay up to date with your vaccines but consider delaying your next vaccine dose by three months from when your symptoms started or, if you had no symptoms, when you first received a positive test.

-- If you or your child has a mild illness (e.g., sore throat, stuffy nose, etc.), get tested for COVID-19 and wait until symptoms have improved and until you or your child have been fever-free for 24 hours, without using medicine that lowers fevers, before getting vaccinated.
+If you or your child has a mild illness (e.g., sore throat, stuffy nose, etc.), get tested for COVID-19 and wait until symptoms have improved and until you or your child have been fever-free for 24 hours, without using medicine that lowers fevers, before getting vaccinated.

 Getting vaccinated